Wills and Living Trusts

 Interested in helping Saint Mary's Hall with our mission but feel overwhelmed by the thought of writing another check or giving up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.

 By including a bequest to SMH in your will or living trust, you are ensuring that we can continue our mission for years to come.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 Check Out This Potential Scenario